 What are 7 reflections when receiving feedback?

-This is the second of three lessons about Dealing with Feedback.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Dealing with Feedback.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concept of academic feedback at university